top of page

 NEW PhD Projects (start in 2024):

-1. Hydrogen storage in underground rock caverns
+1. Hydrogen storage in underground rock/salt caverns

 • For Postdoc and Visiting Scholars